 For the evening, The Duchess of Cambridge was wearing a black Alexander McQueen gown.
 The floor-sweeping lace gown is a new addition to Catherine’s wardrobe.
 The design of the maxi gown is the classic Duchess style.
 The silhouette of the dress was similar to her DVF Zarita Gown.
 While giving the same illusion as her Temperley London Amoret Gown.

-The lace gown with nude underlay featured a sweetheart neckline at the front and deep back neckline. it had a black velvet detailing at the neckline and waistline.
-The sheer sleeves with slight puff gave the romantic vibes to the outfit.
+The lace gown with nude underlay featured a sweetheart neckline at the front and a deep back neckline. it had black velvet detailing at the neckline and waistline.
+The sheer sleeves with slight puffs gave romantic vibes to the outfit.
 The fitted bodice gown was cinched at the waist and had a flared skirt.
-The fabric was seen in many of label’s pieces including this peplum dress.
+The fabric was seen in many of the label’s pieces including this peplum dress.

 Telegraph’s Tamara Abraham gave some wonderful words about the outfit,